S1D1T1/SingleWindow/README.md

 SingleWindow is a SwiftUI library for macOS which simplifies standard Mac window operations which may be obscured in pure SwiftUI.
-These operations - open, close, hide, bring front, set title, etc. were more direct under AppKit, hence this library implements them with AppKit calls.
-Explicitly, windows created via this library do not live in the `Scene` framework.
+Your window hosts a SwiftUI View **and** has use of traditional operations such as open, close, hide, bring front, set title, etc. which were more direct under AppKit.
+Hence this library implements them with AppKit calls - explicitly, windows created via this library do not live in the `Scene` framework.
 SingleWindow is specifically meant to implement a "dashboard" type display of which your app needs exactly 1 (Single) copy, and its contents are preserved when it is closed.

 ## Uses